Tancred, King of Sicily: Contention with Constance

 Henry had left garrisons along the frontiers of the Regno.
 Tancred now sought to win over the towns by extensive grants of privileges.
 At Gravina (June 1192) he reinforced his papal support by surrendering the royal legateship over Sicily.
 In 1192 and 1193 he personally led successful campaigns against the Apulian barons.
 But his death at Palermo (20 February 1194) two months after that of his young son and co-king, Roger III, opened the way for Hohenstaufen rule in Sicily.

-His widow, Sibylla of Acerra, established a regency for their son, William III, but Henry returned to Italy later that year, with his army financed by the lucrative ransom of Richard I. Naples surrendered in May, almost without a blow, and the rest of the Regno followed.
-Sybilla and the loyal Margaritus prepared to defend Palermo, but the citizens admitted the Emperor on 20 November 1194.
+His widow, Sibylla of Acerra, established a regency for their son, William III, but Henry returned to Italy later that year with his army financed by the lucrative ransom of Richard I. Naples surrendered in May, almost without a blow, and the rest of the Regno followed.
+Sibylla and the loyal Margaritus prepared to defend Palermo, but the citizens admitted the Emperor on 20 November 1194.
 Tancred's family fell into Henry's hands, and William III, rumoured castrated and blinded, seemed to have died in Germany in 1198.
 Henry also had the body of Tancred pulled out of his grave.

 Family

-Tancred's children with Sibylla were:
+Tancred's children with Sibylla of Acerra were: